-On the 27th of January, 2001 this unusual message was posted on an online forum Post to Post, from “Coast to Coast” host Art Bell:
+On the 27th of January, 2001 this unusual message was posted on an online forum Post to Post (a forum by “Coast to Coast” host Art Bell):

 “Greetings.
 I am a time traveler from the year 2036.
 I am on my way home after getting an IBM 5100 computer system from the year 1975.